 So you have a great idea for a product, but are struggling to convey its value with art?
+Do you wonder what makes design capture attention?
 Fear not!
 Design is always a tricky thing to master, and executing it in a business setting can get even trickier.
 But that’s not to say it cannot be done.

 Now, we are all attracted to visual things.
 And why shouldn’t we?
 Our brains are, after all, configured to process visual information much faster than text.
 But have you ever felt how some art is simply better than the rest?

 What do some designers do which makes their work so much more appealing than their counterpart’s?
+What makes a design capture attention?
 Is there a secret sauce which could help you describe your ideas/products/services better with art?
 You bet there is!

 Before we go any further, it’s important to remember that art vis-a-vis business is quite different from art in general.
 Yes, there is overlap, but the objective in business art is to capture attention to create a favorable impression of a brand.
 This is unlike art for the sake of itself, where it’s more of a form of personal expression, open to interpretation.

-With that settled, let’s take a look at three of the most crucial factors what great business art gets right.
+With that settled, let’s take a look at three of the most crucial factors what makes design capture attention.

 It’s Simple

 Surprised?
+Simplicity is one of the significant reasons to what makes design capture attention.
 Most people are given to the impression that art is supposed to be rather complex.
 After all, isn’t it supposed to have depth, or something?
 Like we said, business art is objective oriented; therefore, it needs to convey its ideas in the most straightforward manner.

 First, find out what you will like to draw the viewer’s attention to.
 Make it the focal point of your efforts.
 Brainstorm which elements can be best used to convey that idea.
 Sometimes, only text will suffice, on other occasions, a picture or a graphic might do the trick.
 Combining the two can also yield great results.
 Supporting elements should be oriented around this central idea.
 Philosophically, minimalism will foot the bill nicely here.